Skip to content

 The second thought is that regulation and self-hosting are not opposed to each other.
 In fact, they are not at odds at all.
 So to point to regulation as the better solution and self-hosting as a limited one may pose the illusion that we have to choose – we miss that they actually are far more effective together.
 That is, unless your goal is just to reform the big-technology-corporation-owns-everything model.
 For that, regulation alone is much better, with all the long-winded bureaucracy, ceremony and always-open possibility of a reversal.

 The regulations in Europe during the past years have surprised in how strong they are in favoring interoperability and some decentralization.
-Also, more then a few stories about tech funds from Europe putting money into open source projects have crossed the same channels that landed this article among my browser tabs.
+Also, more then a few stories about European tech funds putting money into open source projects have crossed the same channels that landed this article among my browser tabs.

 Neither of them is, alone, the solution, as you could also see regulation as a lubricant, a way of legitimizing the predatory practices of everyday capitalism by putting it into a nice, confined setting and stamping it with the seal of compliance, however you are able to ascertain it, while still allowing most of the damage to happen, be it a loophole, a cover-up or simply something that didn’t happen to bother the regulators to begin with.

 While it is always sad to see an open-source project or community close down, this is also a community that was built on foundations of interoperability and that values the capacity of taking your data out and moving it elsewhere when needed.
-I do think platforms like the Fediverse could improve in this regard, as, for instance you can’t always move your content with you as easily as more portable metadata such as follows and followers, but that is one of many issues we can work on and move past.
+I do think platforms like the Fediverse could improve in this regard, as, for instance you can’t always move your content with you as easily as more portable data such as follows and followers, but that is one of many issues we can work on and move past.

 Conversely, when a company goes out of business or sells out, a completely different situation is presented to you.
 Your data may simply be “transitioned” to the infrastructure of another company and the way you interface with it may completely change.
 Or it may have been built on fully proprietary software and data formats that will essentially become useless a few years after the company shuts down.
 Or it may simply vanish and you never had a way to get your data to begin with.